nickyout/webdriverio/_posts/commands/state/2013-12-08-isSelected.md

 ---

-Return true or false if an &lt;option&gt; element, or an &lt;input&gt; element of type checkbox or radio is currently selected found by css selector.
+Return true or false if an &lt;option&gt; element, or an &lt;input&gt; element of type checkbox or radio is currently selected found by selector.